-Soap making really isn’t as scary as I once thought.
-While I did try my hand at making soap from scratch once (with lye, goggles and everything), I much prefer to leave that to the pros.
-These days it’s all about the melt and pour soap base.
+Soapmaking really isn’t as scary as I once thought.
+While I did try my hand at making soap from scratch once (with lye, goggles, and everything), I much prefer leaving that to the pros.
+These days, it’s all about the melt-and-pour soap base.

 After cleaning out my stash the other day, I came across several soap base remnants from past projects.
-Rather than throw them out I decided to turn them into this super hydrating goat milk soap.
-Perfect for things like eczema, sensitive skin, or just plain ol’ seasonal dryness, goat milk nourishes skin and replenishes critical vitamins and nutrients so your skin stays soft and supple.
+Rather than throw them out, I decided to turn them into this super-hydrating goat milk soap.
+Perfect for things like eczema, sensitive skin, or just plain ol’ seasonal dryness, goat’s milk nourishes the skin and replenishes critical vitamins and nutrients so your skin stays soft and supple.

-But even you don’t suffer from eczema, psoriasis or other sensitive skin issues, goat milk soap can still work magic.
-It does everything from balancing skin pH and fighting infections to preventing premature aging and soothing sunburns.
+But even if you don’t suffer from eczema, psoriasis, or other sensitive skin issues, goat milk soap can still work magic.
+It does everything from balancing skin pH and fighting infections [source] to improving the signs of premature aging [source].

 Seriously, it does it all.

 For a little extra healing power, I also added raw honey and almond oil to this soap.
 Raw honey is antibacterial and full of antioxidants [source], while almond oil is loaded with vitamin E and essential fatty acids and has been shown to help improve skin tone and scarring [source].